Types of conservative care treatments and spinal injections for low back pain, degenerative disc disease, lumbar instability

 What are we seeing in this image?

-When the ligaments of the posterior ligament complex – you bend too far and that is painful
+When the ligaments of the posterior ligament complex – bend too far and that is painful.

 Should the posterior ligament complex become injured or unable to resist those forces, the lumbar disc would become a pain generator.
 Other important ligaments surrounding the functional spinal unit are the intertransverse ligament, the anterior longitudinal ligament, and the posterior longitudinal ligament.